kimbyungsang/cranberries/tf-serving-integration/README.md

    ~~~shell
    git submodule update --init --recursive
    ~~~

+   This step will download several hundered megabytes of data.

 2. Then you should install all prerequisites for TensorFlow Serving, as listed on their [Installation page](https://tensorflow.github.io/serving/setup#prerequisites).